Krisztina-1984/pdsnd_github/README.md

 Bikeshare project (with using Python)

 ### Description
-The script filters the provided bikeshare service data, based on location, month, day of the week and provides statistics about the most frequented month, day of the week, time; displays mean and total travel time; the most popular start stations, destinations and routes; about the customers of the service (type of customer, gender, most typical year of birth).
+The script filters the provided bikeshare service data, based on location, month, day of the week and provides statistics about the most frequented month, day of the week, time; displays mean and total travel time; the most popular start stations, destinations and routes; about the customers of the service (type of customer, gender, most typical year of birth) and presents consecutive five lines of the raw data.

 ### Files used
 Data files: